QuirkyTurtle101/HardLight/Content.Shared/_Common/Consent/README.md

 - Move code to _Common folder and add MIT spdx headers.
 - Add a new ConsentComponent, to allow for client prediction and for non-player entities to have consent settings.
 - Add read recipes, displaying a red dot if the text has changed since you last read it.
+- Allow a limited set of markup tags in the consent text.